-13 Horror Movies Coming Out in 2018 for When Real Life Isn't Scary Enough
+17 Horror Movies Coming Out in 2018 for When Real Life Isn't Scary Enough

 Release date: April 6, 2018.

-Starring: Emily Blunt and John Krasinski.
+Starring: Emily Blunt and John Krasinski

-The Premise: This film, starring Emily Blunt and John Krasinski (and directed by Krasinksi) is about a family hiding from a supernatural baddie that can only hunt them if it can hear them.
+The Premise: This film, starring America's favorite couple Emily Blunt and John Krasinski (and directed by Krasinksi), is about a family hiding from a supernatural baddie that can only hunt them if it can hear them.
 As a means of survival, they've learned to live an entirely silent life.

 Advertisement - Continue Reading Below